 “If you can bench press a pickup truck, you can escape a croc’s jaws,” Erickson says.
 Otherwise, “It is a one-way street between the teeth and the stomach of a large croc.”

 2. Great White Shark

 Great White Shark Bite Force: 4,000 PSI

-In 2008, a team of Australian scientists led by Steve Wroe used sophisticated computer modeling based on multiple x-ray images of shark skulls to estimate that a 21-foot great white shark can produce nearly 4,000 PSI of bite force.
-Because shark bite force is highly dependent on size; the much more common 11- to 15-foot great whites would pack considerably less punch than a similarly sized croc.
-And Wroe’s projections, unlike Erickson’s findings, have not been directly measured in field tests.
-Volunteers, anyone?
+Why is this one in second place if the PSI is higher?
+We’ll get to that in a sec.
+But first, in 2008, a team of Australian scientists led by Steve Wroe used sophisticated computer modeling based on multiple x-ray images of shark skulls to estimate that a 21-foot great white shark can produce nearly 4,000 PSI of bite force.
+Because shark bite force is highly dependent on size; the much more common 11- to 15-foot great whites would pack considerably less punch than a similarly sized croc, which therefore belongs in the No. 1 slot.
+Also, Wroe’s projections, unlike Erickson’s findings, have not been directly measured in field tests Volunteers, anyone?

 Hippopotamus Bite Force: 1,800 PSI

 With tusks that can grow 2 feet long, a mouth that opens 180 degrees, and a bite that can crush a whole watermelon like a grape, hippos likely have the strongest jaws of any herbivore on the planet.
 Territorial and potentially aggressive, hippos are particularly hostile to crocodiles and are said to be capable of biting a 10-foot croc in half.
 The bite force of females has been measured at 1,800 PSI; males have reportedly proven too aggressive to test.

 The largest cat in the Americas is also the strongest biter of any wild feline.
 Unlike all other cats, which mostly go for the throat to dispatch their prey, the jaguar kills by biting its victim’s skull and is capable of puncturing a turtle’s shell with its teeth.